 The exact etiology is not well known at the time of writing but is thought to be related to some form of hormonal stimulation (e.g. fetal gonadotrophins, maternal estrogen and placental beta-HCG) 6.

 A fetal ovarian cyst can be of variable size.
-It is not thought change significantly in size over the latter course of the pregnancy 2.
+It is not thought to change significantly in size over the latter course of pregnancy 2.

 They tend to be unilateral although bilateral cysts are also rarely seen.

 Other associated anomalies are considered generally rare 2.